department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/evidence/fully-developed-disability-claims.md

 ### What should the evidence show to support my claim?

-This depends on the type of claim you're filing.
+This depends on the type of claim you’re filing.

 <br>